Frequently Asked Questions

 Q: What kind of grips should I use on my Jones H-Bar?

 A: Jeff designed the H-Bars to have the controls positioned as far forward as possible (just behind the crossbar on the Loop H-Bar, and just behind the bend on the Bend H-Bar), you have a lot of grip area open to you, and in order to get the most out of the bars, you need to be able to use that area.
-We have designed our Jones H-Grips to fill the grip area on the 710mm versions of the H-Bars, and we also stock custom length ESI grips that fit the 660mm H-Bars (use the 6.75” grips), and the 710mm H-Bars (use the 8.25” grips).
+We have designed our Jones H-Grips to fill the grip area on the 710mm and the 660mm versions of the H-Bars.
 By using full length grips, you’ll have the maximum range of hand positions which is one of the great things about the H-Bars, and is part of what makes them so comfortable for any length and any type of ride.

 Q: Should I wrap part of my H-Bars?

 A: Yes!
 We recommend wrapping at least the crossbar (on either side of the stem) with bar tape.
 If you end up resting your forearms across the crossbar and loop on a regular basis, or just like to have the bar tape to hold on to, you can also wrap the two sides of the loop portion of the H-Bar, leaving the center section open so that you still have room to mount lights and any gadgets you might have.
+We have the Jones H-Bar tape that is sized to fit perfectly on the crossbar of the Loop, or the front loop of the Jones Loop H-Bar.
+If you want to wrap both the crossbar and the loop, you'll need two packages.
 Check out the H-Bar manual to see what this looks like.

 Q: Does the EBB creak?